karencfisher/simple-chat/readme.md

 <h1>Simple voice chat with GPT-3</h1>
 </span>

 Maybe the simplest voice chat with GPT-3 one can build?
+This is a project to build a voice interface for GPT-3, which can be used as a chatbot or for other purposes.
 Using SpeechRecognition to convert speech to text (using the Google speech recongition engine), passing the text to GPT-3 via the OpenAI API, and then converting the resulting text to speech using Coqui TTS and simple audio.
+The use case is defined by providing a prompt as a "pretext," which merely needs to be saved in a text file.

 <span style="color: gray">